IFA Paris brochure Brochures IFA Paris open days Visit us Apply to IFA Paris Apply Now

 Maison Standards has understood this.
 This ready-to-wear brand created in 2013, plays on the transparency concerning the factories where their clothes are made, the countries of manufacture, or the margins...
 Maison standards does not stop there.
 It offers full transparency on the production price of their products: cost of raw materials, manufacturing, transportation, the purchase price including VAT, the selling price excluding VAT, and finally the selling price to the consumer by indicating what is paid with the remaining margin.
 Maison Standards has made this transparency a strength of which the company is very proud.

 Eco-responsibility is becoming more and more present in the fashion industry.
 If a few years ago, designing an ethical brand was an option, it has now become a necessity for many.
 Textile is a very polluting industry.
 Creating an eco-responsible company means imagining fashion while taking into account current ecological issues.
 Producing less, limiting waste, choosing quality raw materials are all essential points to keep in mind in order to develop your fashion start-up while remaining in line with your values.
 IFA Paris supports young companies from their conception phase by helping them create, develop and expand their activities through a business incubation program.
-The Startup Program is a 6 or 12-month incubator based in the fashion Technology lab: Foundry Powered by IFA Paris.
+The Fashion Start-up Incubator Short Course is a 6 or 12-month program based in the fashion Technology lab: Foundry Powered by IFA Paris.
 This program is for aspiring entrepreneurs and fashion start-ups who want to develop their concepts (brand creation, collection or product development, website development, etc.).